dotnet-foundation/wg-membership/resources/recruiting-board/board-responsibilities.md

 - Sets the yearly budget to ensure the financial wellbeing of the foundation
 - Manages the foundation’s performance against the yearly budget

 In addition to the overall direction of the foundation, individual board members are active in each of the Foundation’s committees.
 On these committees, the board member may take an active leadership role, or may function as a liaison with other committees and the board as whole.
+Committee chairs are chosen at the first board meeting following new board members being sworn in.
+The new board members and current committee chairs work together to determine new and changed assignments.

-**Board members are expected to allocate at least 4 hours per week to Foundation tasks.**
+**Board members are expected to allocate at least 4 hours per week to Foundation tasks.** This encompasses the overall board tasks and all committee related tasks.

 ## Committee roles and responsibilities